joaoviictorti/shadow-rs/README.md

 cargo build --release
 ```

-Since some rootkit features are not supported due to manual driver mapping, use the following command to build the client with only the commands that can be performed with manual mapping:
+Since some features of the rootkit are not supported due to the controller mapping, use the following command to build the client with only the commands that can be executed with the mapping:
 ```sh
 cargo build --release --features mapper
 ```